Are eggs safe to eat every day? Is the cholesterol a problem?

 And yes, egg yolks contain many vitamins and minerals that are difficult to find anywhere else.

-The only nutritionally comparable food is organic meat.
+The only nutritionally comparable food is organ meat.

 But what about the cholesterol?